emlala/homework/README.md

 I've listed here a small collection of little tasks I've done as homework in the past.

 ## Introduction to Data Science
+This course was held by the CS department of University of Helsinki.
-The main focus of this course was the group project which you can find from my pinned repositories.
+The main task of this course was the group project which you can find from my pinned repositories.
 I have included one homework example here of raw data processing which is quite similar to what I've done in Language Technology courses as well.

 ## Language Technology